eugeneoei/mongodb-mongoose/README.md

 7. Paginate tweets
 	- [Show page 1 tweets and 10 tweets per page with only "title" and "author" fields](#r7a---paginate-tweets-show-page-1-tweets-and-10-tweets-per-page-with-only-title-and-author-fields)
 	- [Show page 2 tweets and 50 tweets per page with all fields](#r7b---paginate-tweets-show-page-2-tweets-and-50-tweets-per-page-with-all-fields)

+Do note that I did not use any url query parameters for this endpoint.
+Objective is to experiment with the different implementations and methods avaialble in `mongoose`.

+You can improve this route by writing your own custom middleware that validates the url query parameters this route receives.
+It is entirely up to you how strict you want to implement this validation.

 ## R1 - Show all tweets